mk7kf/mk7kf.github.io/service.md

 <h3>:woman_teacher:	for the <a href="https://undiscipliningvc.org/">Undisciplining The Victorian Classroom Project</a></h3>
 <ul>
-<li>Contributor, Victorian Studies and the African Diaspora Curriculum Group, Fall 2020</li>
+<li>Participant, Victorian Studies and the African Diaspora Curriculum Group, Fall 2020</li>
 </ul>

 <h3>:loudspeaker:	for non-profit organizations</h3>